waywooKwong/waywooKwong/README.md

 Welcome to my Github page!

-I am Kuang weihua, a Software Engineer Student in Nankai University
+I am Kuang weihua, a Software Engineer Undergraduate in Nankai University

 Interest in **AIOps** and **NLP** (mainly Multi-Agents System in LLM and Dialect)